- Beauty & Style

-A True Southern Gentleman A true southern gentleman possesses several qualities.
+A true southern gentleman possesses several qualities.
 He is well-mannered, has a firm handshake and a great sense of humor.
 He is friendly, doesn’t use profanity in the presence of a lady and knows how to make those around him feel special.
 And he is never the victim.
 Add to this the ability to bring life to a blank canvas and you have just been introduced to John Witzel Walters.

 My grandmother did something that most southerners would say made about as much sense as tits on a bull. ;0 She made her cornbread in an aluminum cake pan.
 Horrors!!!
 Although, she may have never made her cornbread in a cast iron skillet, my nanny definitely passed the southern cornbread test.